Rust Accessibility Report

 Motion Sickness Friendly

 Motion Sickness Friendly: Option to reduce motion sickness in 3D games.
 This includes the ability to disable motion blur, depth of field and field-of-vision effects.
 It also includes games that don't have these movement elements in the first place.

 Turn Off Blood: Reduce or disable graphic content of blood and gore.

 Similar Games With More Accessibility Features for Visual

-If you want to play Rust, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:
+If you want to play Rust, but it doesn't offer the Visual accessibility features you require, this similar game extends the Visual accessibility:

-Rust has 1 accessibility feature for Audio which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 1 accessibility feature for Audio in Rust which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Customise Audio Levels: Control volume levels of specific events and elements in the game.
 This enables you to tailor the most important sound levels to ensure you can hear them.